2snufkin/notes/Devops/gitHub.md

 + untracked files: files that are in the working area but not in the staging area
 + tracked files: files in the staging area
 + list all the commits with `git log`
+HEAD is another word for local repository git diff compares the working directory with the most recent commit, while git diff --staged compares the staging area with the most recent commit.
+You can compare diff between 2 commits
 # Working with gitHub

 # Working with others
 # Commits
 # Branches